-In a nutshell, you simply design T-shirts and then upload your design to Merch by Amazon.
+In a nutshell, you design simple T-shirts and then upload your design to Merch by Amazon.
 Shoppers find your shirts for sale right on Amazon and order them, and then Amazon prints up the shirt and ships it to them.

 You don’t have to deal with inventory, shipping, or customer service issues.
 All you do is sit back and collect your royalties and let Amazon do the rest.

 To learn how you can get started on Merch by Amazon, check out this podcast from Side Hustle Nation.

 Being a blogger is a lot of fun and the startup costs are extremely low.
 While it is definitely not the quickest way to make money online, blogging offers tremendous income potential.

 Most successful bloggers started out posting to their blogs in their free time.
 They enjoyed it and found an audience and eventually they turned their side gig into a full-time business.

 f you’re willing to put in the time it can definitely happen to you too.
 But you can expect it will take a year or two before you’re earning any real money as a blogger.

 There are tons of resources online about the best way to build a blog but the best one I’ve ever read is Making Sense of Affiliate Marketing, a comprehensive course created by Michelle from MakingSenseofCents.com